 ⋆ Set up a game plan, allowing you to focus on outplay instead of farming.

 However, which jungle starts are the most common?
 Which should you learn, and when should you implement them?
-Some of the most common starts that are shared among junglers are as followed:
+Listed below is the most common starts for Udyr, broken by stance primary:

 Each clear has it’s own strengths and weaknesses compared to the other, each game is different and you may consider changing up a clear path to match the tempo of the game.
 However, some players prefer a style of start and playstyle, and finding the one that maximizes that potential is also a valid start.